matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/6 Writing Acceptance Criteria.md

 <table>
    <tr>
       <th colspan="2" style="background-color: #649864;"><b>User Story:</b> As a bank card user, I want to be able to request cash from my account<br>
-         in the healthcare app with specific rules and constraints to ensure efficient<br>scheduling and to avoid conflicts.
+         in the healthcare app with specific rules & constraints to ensure efficient<br>scheduling & to avoid conflicts.
       </th>
    </tr>
    <tr>